Most people believe that a muscle-bound body is built from endless hours in the gym

 guys are much stronger than the average joe.

-Most of these people are doing what we call ‘strength work’ in which we aim to add
+Most of these people are doing what we call ‘strength training plan’ in which we aim to add

 more weight to the bar using the lower rep ranges (1-6 reps) on the big lifts (squats,